 - Home/school link diaries.

-- The class teacher, learning mentor and SENDCO are available to discuss learning strategies at home.
+- The class teacher, learning mentor and SENCO are available to discuss learning strategies at home.

 - Curriculum workshops are provided to share ideas of how to best support your child at home.